 Fixed price process

-The department has commenced a fixed price sale process in the Whitsunday Water Resource Plan area.
+The department is progressing a fixed price sale process in the Whitsunday Water Resource Plan area.
 Only those who applied in the 2014 tender process were eligible to apply.
-The Terms of Sale have been provided to eligible candidates with applications closing on the 26 February 2016.
-Future releases will be considered by the Chief Executive after the conclusion of the closed fixed price process.
+The Terms of Sale were provided to eligible candidates, and applications closed on 26 February 2016.

 The department is assessing applications received for this fixed price unallocated water release process.